 - Group work

-Some of the course is delivered in a production environment, so you will spend time developing your practical skills in our sound recording studios, music technology rooms and TV studios.
+The course is delivered in a production environment, so you’ll spend time developing your practical skills in our industry standard studios, edit suites and ADR facilities.

 You will be assessed through a combination of formats:

 - Projects providing the scope to investigate and research new and applied technologies

 - Assignments based on your understanding of professional audio and visual practice

 - Practical tests in TV and audio studios